Deep-Perception/prometheus-setup/README.md

 2. Navigate to the setup script folder `cd prometheus-setup/setup`
 3. Run `./setup.sh` and reboot when prompted.

+If you want to disable support for nvidia, you can run `./setup --disable-nvidia` and the card detection will be skipped.

 If you change the number of Hailo accelerators in the system or switch between Hailo-8 and Hailo-10 accelerators, you must re-run the `setup.sh` script.

 ## Running the Software